Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Quality Diversity (QD)

-* https://quality-diversity.github.io/    (The content of this link is actively added/updated.)
+* https://quality-diversity.github.io/    (The content of this link is actively added/updated by Antoine Cully, Jean-Baptiste Mouret, and Stephane Doncieux.)

 * Chatzilygeroudis, K., Cully, A., Vassiliades, V. and Mouret, J.B., 2021.
 Quality-diversity optimization: A novel branch of stochastic optimization.
 In Black Box Optimization, Machine Learning, and No-Free Lunch Theorems (pp. 109-135).
 Springer, Cham.

 * Cully, A. and Demiris, Y., 2017.
 Quality and diversity optimization: A unifying modular framework.
 IEEE Transactions on Evolutionary Computation, 22(2), pp.245-259.

 * Pugh, J.K., Soros, L.B. and Stanley, K.O., 2016.
 Quality diversity: A new frontier for evolutionary computation.
 Frontiers in Robotics and AI, 3, pp.1-17.

+* Cully, A., Clune, J., Tarapore, D. and Mouret, J.B., 2015.
+Robots that can adapt like animals.
+Nature, 521(7553), pp.503-507.

 * Mouret, J.B. and Clune, J., 2015.
 Illuminating search spaces by mapping elites. arXiv preprint arXiv:1504.04909.